open/close all folders

 - Master-Apprentice Chain: Kyrie was instructed by a famous Arbiter, and is now the instructor of her master's daughter, Anadine.

-Kyrie's adopted brother (his family took her in) and fellow Arbiter.
+Kyrie's step-brother (his family adopted her) and fellow Arbiter.

 - Heroic Sacrifice: In the Normal End, he gives his life to complete the ritual to reseal The Maw.